shaneburns/ChemMVC/ReadMe.md

 ## Start faster with a template

-Just replace 'my-project' with the name of the repo you want to start
+Just replace 'my-project' with the name of your project

 ```
 composer create-project eadrom/chemmvc-template my-project